arvcode/TensorRT_classifier_efficientNet/README.md

-For setting up the environment, please refer to the [jetson_nano_setup_instructions.md](https://github.com/arvcode/TensorRT_classifier_efficientNet/blob/main/jetson_nano_setup_instructions.md) in this repository.
+For setting up the environment to run Jupyter notebooks, please refer to the [jetson_nano_setup_instructions.md](https://github.com/arvcode/TensorRT_classifier_efficientNet/blob/main/jetson_nano_setup_instructions.md) in this repository.

 Please also see the [References.md](https://github.com/arvcode/TensorRT_classifier_efficientNet/blob/main/References.md) file for the list of references.